SNO7E-G/Cybersecurity-Threat-Analyzer/README.md

 ## About the Author

-**Mahmoud Ashraf (SNO7E)** is a cybersecurity researcher and developer focusing on advanced threat detection and machine learning applications in security.
+**Mahmoud Ashraf (SNO7E)** is a cybersecurity researcher and developer focusing on advanced threat detection and machine learning applications in security and many other things Of course 😉✌.

 GitHub: [@SNO7E-G](https://github.com/SNO7E-G)